JPvRiel/docker-rsyslog/README.md

 Changes to `build.env` should invalidate the build cache.
 Docker build caching for a given version and release number.

+Note however, that `make build` focuses on the Dockerfile for the rsyslog server and doesn't trigger rebuilds of other test container dependencies (such as python behave, kafka, etc)

 ## Manual Build Examples

 The tagging convention followed is to match the `RSYSLOG_VERSION` to the version of rsyslogd the container is based on and add a release number thereafter.
 This is manually set to reflect the upstream stable RPM release.
-E.g. `export RSYSLOG_VERSION=8.30.0`
+E.g. `export RSYSLOG_VERSION=8.33.1`

 Build command example: